SAP-samples/teched2025-DA265/exercises/ex8/README.md

 ### Step 3: Rephase

-1. Enter the comment `This is very interesting, very interesting indeed` (or any other comment you may prefer)
+1. Enter the comment `This is very interesting, very interesting indeed` (or any other comment you may prefer.
+Please refrain from submitting personal data.)
 2. Click **Rephrase**

 > With some assistance from AI, our comments can be rewritten to be clearer and easier to read.